mpv-player/mpv.io/source/_bug-reports.md

   to use the `--no-config` CLI option before reporting.

 - If `--no-config` removes the buggy behavior, the bug is triggered by a particular set of options.
-Work your way through your config the config file and add the options manually one-by-one _together_ with `--no-config` until you find the smallest set of options that triggers the bug.
+Work your way through your config file and add the options manually one-by-one _together_ with `--no-config` until you find the smallest set of options that triggers the bug.
 Include the `./mpv [options] file` command in your bug report.